Updated 5:20 p.m. ET

-“In the aftermath of the unspeakable tragedy in Newtown, Sen. Rubio, like millions of Americans, is looking for public policy changes that would prevent such a horrible event from happening again,” spokesman Alex Conant told the paper.
-“He remains a strong supporter of the Second Amendment right to safely and responsibly bear arms.
+"In the aftermath of the unspeakable tragedy in Newtown, Sen. Rubio, like millions of Americans, is looking for public policy changes that would prevent such a horrible event from happening again," spokesman Alex Conant said.
+"He remains a strong supporter of the Second Amendment right to safely and responsibly bear arms.
 But he has also always been open to measures that would keep guns out of the hands of criminals and the mentally ill.
 The challenge with gun laws is that by definition criminals do not follow the law.
-For example, Connecticut’s gun laws, some of the strictest in the nation, were not able to prevent this atrocity.
-Nevertheless, he supports a serious and comprehensive study of our laws to find new and better ways to prevent any more mass shootings.”
+For example, Connecticut's gun laws, some of the strictest in the nation, were not able to prevent this atrocity.
+Nevertheless, he supports a serious and comprehensive study of our laws to find new and better ways to prevent any more mass shootings."

 Update at 1:15 p.m.

 Another pro-gun Democrat, Sen. Mark Warner of Virginia, who touts his "A" rating from the NRA, has called the Connecticut shooting a "game changer" and suggested new gun laws.

 "I believe every American has Second Amendment rights, the ability to hunt is part of our culture," he told a CBS affiliate in Richmond, Virginia. " I've had a NRA (National Rifle Association) rating of an "A" but, you know, enough is enough," Sen. Warner said.
 "I think most of us, realize that there are ways to get to rational gun control.
 There are ways to grapple with the obvious challenges of mental illness."